 It's important to contact us before you start any building work.
 This is to make sure that you consider any building regulations that may apply.

-We have enforcement powers to take legal action against anyone who hasn't applied for the necessary consents for their build.
+We have enforcement powers to take legal action against anyone who hasn't applied for the right consents for their build.

 If you do need building regulations approval you'll need to apply to us.
-We'll then check your project at various stages, and when it's finished we'll issue the completion certificates you'll need to show your build complies with regulations.
+We'll then check your project at various stages.
+When it's finished we'll issue the completion certificates you'll need to show your build complies.

-Your building regulations application and completion certificate are important documents, you'll need them if you're planning to sell your property in the future or remortgage it.
+Your building regulations application and completion certificate are important documents.
+You'll need them if you're planning to sell your property in the future or remortgage it.
 If you don't have the relevant paperwork you won't be able to provide solicitors or estate agents.
 You'll need these documents during the sale of your property.

 Retrospective inspections of unauthorised building work

 In most cases we can inspect work that has been carried out.
 This is to find out if it complies with building regulations.
 This inspection can include opening up building works.
 For example digging a hole alongside the foundations or removing sections of wall and ceiling.
 You'll be liable for the cost of this.
 Along with any remedial work that needs to be done for the building work to be approved.

-If it's found to be satisfactory and in compliance with the Building Regulations we can issue a Regularisation Certificate that acts in the same way as a Completion Certificate.
+If it's found to be correct and in compliance with the building regulations.
+We can issue a regularisation certificate that acts in the same way as a completion certificate.

-If you're buying or selling a house that has had unapproved building work done on it and need a Regularisation Certificate you should fill in our regularisation of unauthorised building work application form.
+If you're buying or selling a house that has had unapproved building work done on it.
+You'll need a certificate you should fill in our regularisation of unauthorised building work application form.
 If the works were completed before 11 November 1985 you'll need to contact us.